moveit/moveit.ros.org/install/source/index.markdown

 ---

-## Advanced

-### Build Melodic on Ubuntu 16.04
+## Advanced: Speedup Compile Time

+Note that to make development easier, the MoveIt! is consolidated in a large code repository.
+If you would like to reduce the compile time, you can disable certain unneeded packages from being built using ``catkin-tools``.
+Here is an example list, but be careful not to disable needed packages:

+    catkin config --blacklist moveit_commander moveit_setup_assistant moveit_fake_controller_manager  moveit_ros_benchmarks moveit_controller_manager_example chomp_motion_planner moveit_planners_chomp

+If you have already built these packages in your workspace you will also need to use ``catkin clean`` such as the following example:

+    catkin clean moveit_commander moveit_setup_assistant moveit_fake_controller_manager  moveit_ros_benchmarks moveit_controller_manager_example chomp_motion_planner moveit_planners_chomp

+## Advanced: Building Older Releases Of MoveIt!

 Its best to contribute to our latest branch, even if you're still on an earlier version of Ubuntu.
-Here are steps for building the MoveIt!
-Melodic branch on Ubuntu 16.04:
+However our latest branch does not support older versions of ROS such as ROS Indigo.
+Use the following command to build from source older releases:

     wstool init src
-    wstool merge -t src https://raw.githubusercontent.com/ros-planning/moveit/melodic-devel/moveit.rosinstall
+    wstool merge -t src https://raw.githubusercontent.com/ros-planning/moveit/${ROS_DISTRO}-devel/moveit.rosinstall
     wstool update -t src
-    rosdep install -y --from-paths src --ignore-src --rosdistro kinetic catkin config --extend /opt/ros/kinetic --cmake-args -DCMAKE_BUILD_TYPE=Release
+    rosdep install -y --from-paths src --ignore-src --rosdistro ${ROS_DISTRO}
+    catkin config --extend /opt/ros/${ROS_DISTRO} --cmake-args -DCMAKE_BUILD_TYPE=Release
     catkin build

-### Build Dependencies From Source
+## Advanced: Build Dependencies From Source

 For MongoDB, OMPL, or FCL source installs, see [Building Common MoveIt!
 Dependencies from Source in Catkin](/install/source/dependencies/).